enague/WordGuess/README.md

 >Game Rules

-- The goal is to guess the word
+- The goal is to guess the word.
-- You have 6 chances
+- You have 6 chances.
-- You can either guess a letter or a word if you figured it out
+- You can either guess a letter or a word.
-- If you guess a letter or word and it is incorrect, your guesses will decrease by 1
+- If you guess a letter or word and it is incorrect, your guesses will decrease by 1.
+If it is a correct letter in the unknown word, the guess will not reduce your guesses remaining.

 >How To Play

-- You can ask for a hint that will give you the definition of the unknown word
+- You can ask for a hint that will give you the definition of the unknown word.
+However, if the Oxford API has trouble getting a hint, it will let you know.
 - All submitted letters and incorrect guesses will be on display, so try to avoid entering the same letter
 - Difficulty ranges from 1-10.
 Default difficulty is 5.
 You can change level of difficulty if you want.
+- You can change the word after you win or lose a round to keep playing!

 ## Table of Contents